BetaTry our live BPMN Workflow EditorSkip to content

 class _WorkflowPreviewState extends State<WorkflowPreview> {

-late final NodeFlowController<WorkflowStep> _controller;
+late final NodeFlowController<WorkflowStep, dynamic> _controller;

 Node<WorkflowStep>? _selectedNode;